Kingdom of Egypt: Sultanate and Kingdom

-Aftermath of World War I
+Aftermath of the First World War

 A group known as the Wafd (meaning "Delegation") attended the Paris Peace Conference of 1919 to demand Egypt's independence.
 Included in the group was political leader, Saad Zaghlul, who would later become Prime Minister.
 When the group was arrested and deported to the island of Malta, demonstrations started to occur in Egypt.

 From March to April 1919, there were mass demonstrations that turned into uprisings.
 These are known in Egypt as the First Revolution.
 In November 1919, the Milner Commission was sent to Egypt by the British to attempt to resolve the situation.
 In 1920, Lord Milner submitted his report to Lord Curzon, the British Foreign Secretary, recommending that the protectorate should be replaced by a treaty of alliance.

 As a result, Curzon agreed to receive an Egyptian mission headed by Zaghlul and Adli Pasha to discuss the proposals.
 The mission arrived in London in June 1920 and the agreement was concluded in August 1920.
 In February 1921, the British Parliament approved the agreement and Egypt was asked to send another mission to London with full powers to conclude a definitive treaty.
 Adli Pasha led this mission, which arrived in June 1921.
 However, the Dominion delegates at the 1921 Imperial Conference had stressed the importance of maintaining control over the Suez Canal Zone and Curzon could not persuade his Cabinet colleagues to agree to any terms that Adli Pasha was prepared to accept.
 The mission returned to Egypt in disgust.

 In December 1921, the British authorities in Cairo imposed martial law and once again deported Zaghlul.
 Demonstrations again led to violence.
-In deference to the growing nationalism and at the suggestion of the High Commissioner, Lord Allenby, the UK recognized Egyptian independence in 1922, abolishing the protectorate, and converting the Sultanate of Egypt into the Kingdom of Egypt.
+In deference to the growing nationalism and at the suggestion of the High Commissioner, Field Marshal The 1st Viscount Allenby, the United Kingdom officially recognised Egyptian independence in February 1922, abolishing the protectorate, and converting the Sultanate of Egypt into the Kingdom of Egypt.
 Sarwat Pasha became prime minister.
 British influence, however, continued to dominate Egypt's political life and fostered fiscal, administrative, and governmental reforms.
-Britain retained control of the Canal Zone, Sudan and Egypt's external protection, the police, army, the railways and communications, the protection of foreign interests, minorities and Sudan pending a final agreement.
+Britain retained control of the Canal Zone, the Anglo-Egyptian Sudan and Egypt's external protection, the police, army, the railways and communications, the protection of foreign interests and minorities, pending a final agreement.

 Representing the Wafd Party, Zaghlul was elected Prime Minister in 1924.
-He demanded that Britain recognize the Egyptian sovereignty in Sudan and the unity of the Nile Valley.
-On November 19, 1924, the British Governor-General of Sudan, Sir Lee Stack, was assassinated in Cairo and pro-Egyptian riots broke out in Sudan.
-The British demanded that Egypt pay an apology fee and withdraw troops from Sudan.
+He demanded that Britain recognise Egyptian sovereignty in the Sudan and the unity of the Nile Valley.
+On 19 November 1924, Major-General Sir Lee Stack, the Governor-General of the Anglo-Egyptian Sudan, was assassinated in Cairo and pro-Egyptian riots broke out in parts of the Sudan.
+The British demanded that Egypt pay an apology fee and withdraw troops from the Sudan.
 Zaghlul agreed to the first but not the second and resigned.